CLOSE SEARCH

 Financial analysis - to contextualise the commission payments and counter the prosecution's financial narrative

-Industry practice - to support the proposition that our client's conduct was consistent with that of a legitimate sales professional
+Industry practice - to support the proposition that P's conduct was consistent with that of a legitimate sales professional

-Following a prolonged trial, we were able to satisfy the jury that our client did not have the necessary knowledge or belief that the investment scheme was fraudulent and he avoided a prison term.
+Following a prolonged trial, the jury found that R did not have the necessary knowledge or belief that the investment scheme was fraudulent and he avoided a prison term.
 The case highlighted the important distinction between a defendant being a knowing participant and an unwitting agent.

 Commission evidence requires proactive and expert-supported rebuttal and if left unchallenged, it can be highly prejudicial